DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Discussion

 \section{Discussion}

-Decoded Neurofeedback (DecNef) is a flourishing non-invasive technique for brain modulation with multiple clinical and cognitive enhancement applications \cite{koizumi2016fear, cortese2017decoded}, and is also a valuable research tool to increase our understanding about brain function \cite{amano2016learning, shibata2021mechanisms, cortese2020unconscious, margolles2024unconscious}.
-However, DecNef is nowadays still hindered by concerning limitations \cite{yamashita2008sparse, cortese2016multivoxel, heunis2020quality, shibata2021mechanisms}, namely, undesirable reinforcement of cognitive states deviating from the target, domain shift between the discriminator training stage and the target neural pattern of DecNef during induction \cite{yamashita2008sparse,cortese2016multivoxel,olza2025domain} or the subject-dependency of learning \cite{alkoby2018can}, still poorly understood and difficult to assess \cite{alkoby2018can, haugg2021predictors}.
+Decoded Neurofeedback (DecNef) is a non-invasive technique for brain modulation with a growing range of applications in both clinical interventions and cognitive enhancement~\cite{koizumi2016fear, cortese2017decoded}.
+It is also a valuable research tool to increase our understanding about brain function ~\cite{amano2016learning, shibata2021mechanisms, cortese2020unconscious, margolles2024unconscious}.
+However, DecNef is nowadays still hindered by concerning limitations~\cite{yamashita2008sparse, cortese2016multivoxel, heunis2020quality, shibata2021mechanisms}, namely, undesirable reinforcement of cognitive states deviating from the target, domain shift between the discriminator training stage and the target neural pattern of DecNef during induction~\cite{yamashita2008sparse,cortese2016multivoxel,olza2025domain} or the subject-dependency of learning~\cite{alkoby2018can, haugg2021predictors}.
 These limitations encourage the development of a comprehensive simulation framework to understand and improve DecNef in a controlled environment.
-In this work, we introduce a framework designed for this purpose and demonstrate its utility through a series of computational simulations.\\
+In this work, we introduce a framework designed for this purpose and demonstrate its utility through a series of computational simulations.

 Our simulations revealed three main findings: (i) the choice of alternative class used by the classifier during feedback computation is a critical determinant of learning outcomes; (ii) the perceived (in)ability to learn can be driven by circumstantial factors, such as cumulative randomness in transient decisions, which may lead experimenters to label a participant as a ``non-responder''; and (iii) the initial cognitive state strongly shapes the sequence of states elicited during induction.
-In particular, initial states associated with low reward signals promote exploration and typically lead the participant to states with higher feedback, whereas initial states with high feedback suppress exploration without necessarily indicating successful induction of the target state.\\